-The transfer of funds by our life subsidiary is also restricted by certain covenants in our loan agreement which, among other things, requires the life subsidiary to maintain statutory capital and surplus (including the asset valuation and interest maintenance reserves) of \$120,000,000 plus 25% of statutory net income for periods subsequent to December 31, 1999.
-Under the most restrictive of these limitations, \$21,450,000 of earned surplus at December 31, 1999 would be available for distribution by our life subsidiary to the parent company in the form of dividends or other distributions.
+The transfer of funds by our life subsidiary is also restricted by certain covenants in our loan agreement which, among other things, requires the life subsidiary to maintain statutory capital and surplus (including the asset valuation and interest maintenance reserves) of \$140,000,000 plus 25% of statutory net income for periods subsequent to December 31, 2000.
+Under the most restrictive of these limitations, \$605,000 of earned surplus at December 31, 2000 would be available for distribution by our life subsidiary to the parent company in the form of dividends or other distributions.

-Statutory accounting practices prescribed or permitted for our life subsidiary differ in many respects from those governing the preparation of financial statements under generally accepted accounting principles ("GAAP").
+Statutory accounting practices prescribed or permitted for our life subsidiary differ in many respects from those governing the preparation of financial statements under accounting principles generally accepted in the United States ("GAAP").
 Accordingly, statutory operating results and statutory capital and surplus may differ substantially from amounts reported in the GAAP basis financial statements for comparable items.
-Information as to statutory capital and surplus and statutory net income for our life subsidiary as of December 31, 1999 and 1998 and for the years ended December 31, 1999, 1998 and 1997 is included in Note 10 of the Notes to Audited Consolidated Financial Statements included elsewhere in this report.
+Information as to statutory capital and surplus and statutory net income for our life subsidiary as of December 31, 2000 and 1999 and for the years ended December 31, 2000, 1999 and 1998 is included in Note 11 of the Notes to Audited Consolidated Financial Statements included elsewhere in this report.

 Our life subsidiary has entered into a general agency commission and servicing agreement with American Equity Investment Service Company, an affiliated company wholly-owned by the Company's chairman and president, whereby the affiliate acts as a national supervisory agent with responsibility for paying commissions to the Company's agents.
 This agreement initially benefits the life subsidiary's statutory surplus by extending the payment of a portion of the first year commissions on new annuity business written by the life subsidiary over a longer period of time, and thereby enabling the life subsidiary to conduct a comparatively greater volume of business.
-In subsequent periods, the life subsidiary's statutory surplus is reduced through the payment of renewal commissions to the affiliate on this business based upon the account balances of the annuities remaining in force for a period of five years (see Note 11 of the Notes to the Audited Consolidated Financial Statements included elsewhere in this report).
+In subsequent periods, the life subsidiary's statutory surplus is reduced through the payment of renewal commissions to the affiliate on this business based upon the account balances of the annuities remaining in force for a period of five years (see Note 8 of the Notes to the Audited Consolidated Financial Statements included elsewhere in this report).